13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Your cream-colored pup needs a sweater for morning walks, but you don’t own a sewing machine.
-Here’s the trick: grab that dusty pink sweater from your donation pile and transform one sleeve into this cozy piece in under 20 minutes.
+your cream-colored puppy need a new sweater for the morning walk, but you don’t have a sewing machine? no problem, take the dusted pink sweater from your ‘donation pile’ and make one sleeve into a cozy piece in less than 20 minutes!

-Fold raw edges under and secure with fabric glue every 3 inches so they don’t fray.
-Let it dry for 15 minutes while you check out 21 Creative DIY Dog House Ideas for Your Dog Friend for your next project.
-This dusty rose color pairs beautifully with neutral home decor—it looks Instagram-worthy hanging on mudroom hooks between walks.
+Fold the raw edges under and seal with fabric glue every 3 inches so that they don’t fray.
+Let it dry for 15 minutes while you check out 21 Creative DIY Dog House Ideas for Your Dog Friend.
+This dusty rose color looks great with neutral home decor.
+It’s worthy of Instagram – hanging on the mudroom hooks between dog walks.

 If the neck hole feels tight, cut the cuff open and add a 1-inch slit on one side, then secure with Velcro Dots for easy on-off.

-The chunky knit traps warmth without bulk.
-Machine wash cold and air dry flat—this survives 20+ washes before showing wear.
+The chunky knit keeps you warm without bulk.
+Machine wash cold and air dry flat.
+This sweater will survive many many washes!

-Pro tip: If the neck hole feels tight, cut the cuff open and add a 1-inch slit on one side, then secure with Velcro dots for easy on-off.
+Pro tip: If you have a tight neck hole, cut the cuff open and add a 1 inch slit on one side and secure with Velcro dots for easy on-off.

 📸 Photo credit: Instagram @crochet_it_tutorial